-Not grabbing 10 new subscribers, 50 new clients or 100 new customers from your launch email and social posts doesn’t make you a failure, it means you’ve learned something: you must do more homework.
+Not grabbing 10 new subscribers, 50 new clients or 100 new customers from your launch email doesn’t make you a failure, it means you’ve learned something: you must do more homework.

 Did you get a couple of bites?
 Excellent, you’ve probably got something there.
 Now continue to better it and endorse it.
 Welcome to the launch lifestyle, where everyday you continue to propel yourself forward, up and away through regular research, tweaking, testing and caring about what you put out to your community.

 Research, tweaking and testing may sound intimidating.
 They are Big Biz Energy, which is where you deserve to be.
 However, in achieving meaningful growth, don’t grind yourself into burnout.
 Think of doing this work as regular for your subscription business.

 Set small, accessible goals for yourself, with clear deadlines.
 Accomplish these goals by making daily bite-size To Do lists.
 If something doesn't go as planned, have a personal post-mortem on why, and try again... with more small, accessible goals.